 Is there travel support available for participants in this study?

-You will be reimbursed for any reasonable expenses that you may have as a result of taking part or having your child take part in this study.
+You will be reimbursed for any reasonable expenses that you may have as a result of taking part in this study.
 This may include parking, meals, or other travel-related expenses.

 Is this helpful?